jooray/ollama-like-venice/README.md

 If you would become a lifetime Pro user on Venice, head over to the [original crowdfunding page](https://pay.cypherpunk.today/apps/26zEBNn6FGAkzvVVuDMz3SXrKJLU/crowdfund), the pro accounts are still on sale.

-Please note that currently they are seed-based (not e-mail/password), so they can't be used with this code.
-I am trying to solve this (if you'd like to contribute code, send me pull request).
+Please note that currently they are seed-based (not e-mail/password), but they should work with this code.

 ## Installation